Can I Become a Travel Ambassador?

 The Travel Ambassador role encompasses a variety of responsibilities and duties:

-- Participate in travel to assigned destination(s) (domestic and/or international)
+Participate in travel to assigned destination(s) (domestic and/or international), supervising students at all times

 QUESTIONS?
 Contact firstname.lastname@example.org